 Candidate’s minimum requirements include:

-- Eligible for New Hampshire licensure
+- Licensed/eligible for licensure in New Hampshire

-Completed application in PhORCAS by January 1, 2021 which should include:
+Completed application should include:

 - Curriculum Vitae